Q. How often do you hold your auctions?

 Q. How is financing handled in your auctions?

 Ans.
-The last few years have presented probably one of the most unusual financing dynamics in modern history.
-Mortgage rates have been at a plateau of historic lows, hovering in the 5% +/- level, however, access to mortgages from traditional mortgage resources (banks and traditional lenders) are almost non-existent or impossible to obtain.
+First and foremost we want our auctions to NOT be subject to any Buyer financing contingencies!
+The last few years, however, have presented probably one of the most unusual financing dynamics in modern history.
+Mortgage rates have been at a plateau of historic lows, hovering in the 4% - 5% +/- levels, however, access to mortgages from traditional mortgage resources (banks and traditional lenders) are sometimes more complicated.
 Real estate sold in an auction is still selling real estate and leverage or a mortgage is a traditional part of the equation.
-In order to maximize the potential sale prices in an auction it is important to offer some type of financing component in the auction sale.
-The more attractive the financing terms that can be offered, the larger the buying universe and bidding competition will be, resulting in a higher prices.
+In order to maximize the potential sale prices in an auction it is important to offer or have some type of financing component or resources in the auction sale.
+The more attractive the financing terms that can be offered, the larger the buying universe and bidding competition will be, resulting in higher prices.
 The three primary types of financing we are using in our auctions today (depending on property type) are: Third party financing from a bank or other type of traditional lender; Assumption of existing loan, if the assumption requirements are fairly straight forward and not overly restrictive; Seller financing, usually with an above market interest rate and short term call (3-5 years).
+We may also work with SBA Lenders, hard money lenders or other mortgage sources that buyers can contact prior to the auction so they know what their buying capacity may be.
 The type and structure of any type of financing offered in the auction will be advertised and stated clearly during the auction marketing campaign.

 Q. Do all your properties sell in the auction?